devel-pa/devel-pa/README.md

-- 👋 Hi, I’m @devel-pa
+- 👋 Hi, I’m Paul
-- 👀 I’m interested in ...
+- 👀 I’m interested in software
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me ...
+I'll think about :)

 <!---
 devel-pa/devel-pa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.